NimmiW/aurelia-realworld-example-app/README.md

 ### [Demo]()&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a fully fledged fullstack application built with **Aurelia** including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged fullstack application built with **Aurelia** including CRUD operations.

-We've gone to great lengths to adhere to the **[Aurelia](http://aurelia.io)** community styleguides & best practices.

-For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

 # How it works